ResidentMario/missingno/README.md

 ## Matrix

-First up, the `missingno` nullity matrix is a data-dense display which lets you quickly visually pick out patterns in data completion:
+The `msno.matrix` nullity matrix is a data-dense display which lets you quickly visually pick out patterns in data completion.

     >>> import missingno as msno
     >>> msno.matrix(data.sample(250))